-This Data Processing Addendum (“Addendum”) is supplementary to, and forms part of, the subscription agreement for Biteable’s service (the “Agreement”) between the Biteable entity (either Biteable, LLC with offices at 4001 South 700 East, Suite 500, Salt Lake City, UT 84107 or Biteable Pty Ltd of Level 2, 162 Macquarie Street, Hobart, Tasmania, Australia) (“Biteable”) and Customer (“Customer”) as identified in the order form referencing this Addendum.
-In the event of any conflict between this Addendum and the Agreement, this Addendum shall prevail to the extent of such conflict.
+This Data Processing Agreement (“Agreement”) is supplementary to, and forms part of, the terms for Biteable’s service (the “Terms”) between the Biteable entity (either Biteable, LLC with offices at 4001 South 700 East, Suite 500, Salt Lake City, UT 84107 or Biteable Pty Ltd of Level 2, 162 Macquarie Street, Hobart, Tasmania, Australia) (“Biteable”) and Customer (“Customer”) as identified in the order form referencing this Agreement.
+In the event of any conflict between this Agreement and the Terms, this Agreement shall prevail to the extent of such conflict.

 THE DATA CONTROLLER AND DATA PROCESSOR HEREBY AGREE AS FOLLOWS: